Wednesday Evening

 Wednesday is what we call our “Summiteer Party.”

 Honestly, it’s not much of a party.
-We call it a party because we’re geeks, and we want to be seen as people who are fun! and exciting! and stuff.
-So if you’re anticipating a huge, raucous frat party with 300 of your closest friends… sorry, but that’s not what you’ll find.
+We call it a party because we’re geeks who want to seem fun and exciting.
+So if you’re expecting a huge, raucous blowout with 300 of your closest friends… that’s not what this is.

-Look, by Wednesday evening, we’re all getting a little tired.
-We’ve had three days of technology crammed into our eyes and ears, and we just want to have a sit down and chat with some friends.
-And maybe get the heck out of the conference venue for a minute, right?
+By Wednesday evening, we’re all a little tired.
+Three days of technology crammed into our eyes and ears, and we just want to sit down and talk with some friends.
+Maybe get out of the conference venue for a minute.

-Well, that’s what Wednesday is.
-We rent out a restaurant or tavern space, lay in some good food, and provide everyone with some beverage tickets (we offer both alcoholic and non-alcoholic options).
-We’ll carry over a box of board games.
-Sometimes the venue will have pub games like darts, pool, or shuffleboard.
-We all grab a plate, pile on some food, grab a seat, and just chill for a bit.
-After everyone’s fed, the board games will get opened, or someone will start an informal pool tournament.
-It’s pretty low-key, compared to some parties we’ve heard about.
+So that’s what Wednesday is.
+We rent out a restaurant or tavern space, lay in some good food, and give everyone some beverage tickets — both alcoholic and non-alcoholic options are always included.
+We bring a box of board games.
+Sometimes the venue has pub games like darts, pool, or shuffleboard.
+Everyone grabs a plate, finds a seat, and just… chills.
+It’s genuinely low-key, and that’s by design.